-In contrast to serious allergic reactions, IV iron may be associated with nonallergic infusion reactions including self-limiting urticaria, palpitations, dizziness, neck and back spasm; generally, these occur in <1 percent of individuals and do not progress to more serious reactions .
+In contrast to serious allergic reactions, IV iron may be associated with nonallergic infusion reactions including self-limiting urticaria, palpitations, dizziness, and neck and back spasm; generally, these occur in <1 percent of individuals and do not progress to more serious reactions .
+Similar to allergic reactions, higher rates of nonallergic reactions were seen with high molecular weight (HMW) iron dextran, which is no longer used.
 Trials involving IV iron product comparisons generally have shown similar rates of these infusion reactions between products.
 (See 'Choice of IV preparation' above.)

 In addition, patients with a history of inflammatory arthritis (eg, rheumatoid arthritis) commonly experience a flare of their arthritis during IV iron infusion, which is usually well-controlled with glucocorticoid premedication and/or a brief course of glucocorticoids (three to four days) following the infusion (see 'Treatment' below).
 The cause of these exacerbations of inflammatory arthritis is incompletely understood but may involve effects of oxidant stress .